Historian of coffee, empire, science, and the environment

 Raymond M. Hyser III is a historian of the life sciences working at the intersections of Environmental History, the History of Science, and Digital Humanities.
 His scholarship centers on the intimate relationships between people and plants, examining through agriculture the cultivation practices, knowledge systems, and ecological transformations that shaped empires and continue to shape our world.

-Dissertation, publications, funding, and current projects.
+Current book project, publications, and current projects.

 Philosophy, courses, and classroom practices.